syncfusion-content/windowsforms-docs/WindowsForms/Chart/Chart-Types.md

 ### Customization Options

-* AngleOffset, Border, DisplayShadow, DisplayText, DoughnutCoeficient, DrawSeriesNameInDepth, ElementBorders, ExplodedAll, ExplodedIndex, ExplosionOffset
+* AngleOffset, Border, DisplayShadow, DisplayText, DoughnutCoefficient, DrawSeriesNameInDepth, ElementBorders, ExplodedAll, ExplodedIndex, ExplosionOffset
-* FillMode, Gradient, HeightByAreaDepth, HeightCoeficient, HighlightInterior, InSideRadius, OptimizePiePointPositions, PieType, ShadowInterior, ShadowOffset
+* FillMode, Gradient, HeightByAreaDepth, HeightCoefficient, HighlightInterior, InSideRadius, OptimizePiePointPositions, PieType, ShadowInterior, ShadowOffset
 * ShowTicks, VisibleAllPies, FancyToolTip, Font, Interior, LegendItem, Name, PointsToolTipFormat, SmartLabels,
 * Summary, Text, TextColor, TextFormat, TextOffset, TextOrientation, Visible, ShowDataBindLabels
 ### Doughnut Chart

-#### DoughnutCoeficient
+#### DoughnutCoefficient

-PieCharts specified with a DoughnutCoeficient will be rendered as the Doughnut chart.
+PieCharts specified with a DoughnutCoefficient will be rendered as the Doughnut chart.
 By default, this value is set to 0.0 and hence the chart will be rendered as a full pie.
-The DoughnutCoeficient property specifies the fraction of radius occupied by the doughnut whole.
+The DoughnutCoefficient property specifies the fraction of radius occupied by the doughnut whole.
 Hence the value can range from 0.0 to 0.9.

 {% highlight c# %}

-this.chartControl1.Series(0).ConfigItems.PieItem.DoughnutCoeficient=0.5f;
+this.chartControl1.Series(0).ConfigItems.PieItem.DoughnutCoefficient=0.5f;

 {% endhighlight %}

 {% highlight vbnet %}

-Me.chartControl1.Series(0).ConfigItems.PieItem.DoughnutCoeficient=0.5f
+Me.chartControl1.Series(0).ConfigItems.PieItem.DoughnutCoefficient=0.5f

 {% endhighlight %}